Features

 William Shepherd

 Shepherd graduated from the US Naval Academy in 1971.
-After being commissioned to service, he completed BUD/S and served for several years on a SEAL team.
+After being commissioned to service, he completed BUD/S and served for several years on a Navy SEAL team.
 In 1978, he continued his education at the prestigious Massachusetts Institute of Technology.
 Afterwards, he joined NASA and has served on multiple assignments, including the first crew of the International Space Station.

 Michael Thornton